Stamford, CT Anesthesia Injury Attorney

 Some of the factors that can increase your risk of anesthesia complications include existing medical conditions, such as high blood pressure, diabetes, sleep apnea, allergies, and obesity.
 Additionally, any medical conditions involving your heart, lungs, or kidneys can be problematic for your safely being administered anesthetics.
 A history of smoking or heavy alcohol usage can also give rise to complications.

-Contact Berkowitz and Hanna LLC to Discuss Your Anesthesia Injury Case
+Contact Berkowitz Hanna to Discuss Your Anesthesia Injury Case

 Anesthesia injury litigation can be highly complex.
 It involves a technical medical field, and myriad factors may have played a role in the mistake and subsequent injury.
 There could be many possible defendants, including the anesthesiologist, surgeon, surgical team, hospital, manufacturer of the anesthesia, and manufacturer(s) of the equipment used to administer the anesthesia and monitor the patient.